alexanderswift/public-gigacom/install_time.md

 GigaComm had already sent me an email saying they'd be back in touch in the second week of Jan to book and install in due to the holidays etc so a little more that the normal 10 days before a field engineer could do some jumpering and install a NTD.
 I got a nice surprise however (1hr notice) because they were in the building to do a neighbours install.
 A very knowledgeable and professional guy (Sam) did the install.

-### Ahhh this makes sense now❗️
+### Ahhh this all makes sense now❗️

 So all along i've wondered how are you getting the Distance/Time to deliver the speed and theres no  discussion of a NTU during the sales process, thank you for the addtional  Mhz I guess.

+👇👇👇👇👇👇👇👇👇

 ![Last TPG](https://github.com/alexanderswift/public-gigacom/blob/main/pics/IMG_1120.jpeg)

+☝️☝️☝️☝️☝️☝️☝️☝️☝️

-Also I suspect the other side of this NTU is this Adtran equipment https://adtran.com/web/page/portal/Adtran/group/4504
+**And incase you missed my point the about ordinary looking cardboard box is how GigaComm are delivering 1000/100Mbps over a single copper-pair.** Also I suspect the other side of this NTU is this Adtran equipment https://adtran.com/web/page/portal/Adtran/group/4504

 ### Last few SpeedTests👋